Jackson Wang: Endorsements

-In December 2016 Wang's first solo commercial for Midea was released in China.
+In December 2016, Wang's first solo commercial for Midea was released in China.
 After establishing his own studio Team Wang in 2017, Wang began endorsing beverages, clothing brands and electronics, which include Pepsi, Snow Beer, VIVO X21, Adidas, Douyin Application, Lenovo in China, and Hogan in Hong Kong.
+He terminated his working relationship with Adidas in March 2021, after their previously made public statement regarding alleged forced labour in the cotton-producing region of Xinjiang resurfaced.

-Wang attended the 2017 MTV Europe Music Awards as an Ambassador of Great China on 12 November.
+Wang attended the 2017 MTV Europe Music Awards as an ambassador of Great China on 12 November.
 On 13 November, he was appointed as Alibaba Group Tmall Global's Chief Wonderful Goods Officer.

 On 9 February 2018, Wang was appointed as envoy of Hong Kong Tourism.
-In 2019, he was appointed as the new ambassador of Fendi China, Cartier, and Armani Beauty.
+In 2019, he became the new ambassador of Fendi China, Cartier, and Armani Beauty.
 In March 2020, Fendi launched its first ever velvet collection called "Fendi X Jackson Wang Capsule Collection", for which Wang designed clothes, shoes and accessories, which sold out immediately after the launch.

-In 2020 he was the new face of L’Oréal Paris Men Expert and Ray-Ban.

-In March 2021, Wang terminated his working relationship with Adidas, after their previously made public statement regarding alleged forced labour in the cotton-producing region of Xinjiang resurfaced.

-In 2022 he partnered with the Singapore Tourism Board for the SingapoReimagine global marketing campaign.
+In 2020, he was the new face of L'Oréal Paris Men Expert and Ray-Ban, while in 2022, he partnered with the Singapore Tourism Board for the SingapoReimagine global marketing campaign.

-Wang has been Thai brand C2 ambassador since 2023, and over the years has joined the brand's campaigns to deliver clean drinking water to communities and the underprivileged, and to aid charitable organizations focused on child welfare and disability care.
+In January 2023, he was appointed as brand ambassador for Louis Vuitton.
+He was also named ambassador for Thai brand C2, joining their campaigns over the years to deliver clean drinking water to communities and the underprivileged, and to aid charitable organizations focused on child welfare and disability care.

-In 2024 he became one of Hennessy's global brand ambassadors, and released the song "henny" on 22 May for the launch of the Hennessy V.S.O.P Night Blaze bottle.
+In 2024, Wang became one of Hennessy's global brand ambassadors, and released the song "Henny" on 22 May for the launch of the Hennessy V.S.O.P Night Blaze bottle.
+At the end of the year, he signed with Nike & Jordan as a global brand partner and creative director.
+In 2025, he became Asia-Pacific brand ambassador for Japanese suncare brand Anessa, and global ambassador for Chinese skincare company Kans.

+In April 2026, Chinese sugar-free chewing gum brand Stride announced Wang as its new global ambassador.
+In July 2026, he became FIE first ever global ambassador to promote the Los Angeles Olympic Games 2028.